George Floyd protests in Portland, Oregon: May

 On May 30, Rev. Mondainé posted a video online urging protesters to stay home and calling looting and violence counterproductive.
 Demonstrators gathered in downtown Portland again; crowd estimates ranged from hundreds to a thousand.
 One group attempted to break into the Lloyd Center; riot police broke up a group of approximately 200 people outside the shopping mall.
 Police said that a fire was set inside the Portland Law and Justice Center during the protests.
 Police declared that they had arrested 16 people by 11 p.m.
 At least 51 demonstrators were arrested during the night, bringing the total number of arrests to date to 64.

 On the afternoon of May 31, a crowd assembled at the intersection of Southwest 3rd Avenue and Main Street in downtown.
 At one point, in a show of solidarity with Black Lives Matter, some police officers took a knee alongside protesters.
-By nightfall there were approximately 6,000 peaceful demonstrators.
+By nightfall there were approximately 6,000 demonstrators and protesters.
 Shortly after the curfew took effect at 8 p.m., police dispersed the crowd outside the Multnomah County Justice Center using tear gas.
 Separately, an estimated 7,000 to 10,000 people gathered at Laurelhurst Park in southeast Portland, and others assembled outside a former police precinct at the intersection of East Burnside Street and 47th Avenue.
 Police did not intervene as the group marched from the Multnomah County Justice Center to Pioneer Courthouse Square and back.
 The Pearl District Neighborhood Association was "advised of potential protest activity" in the Pearl District and the Northwest District.
 Around 11:30 p.m., saying projectiles were thrown at officers, police declared "a civil disturbance and unlawful assembly" and ordered protesters to leave.